One Flew South Eddie Bush

 Souther, who co-wrote the Eagles’ classics Best of My Love and Heartache Tonight, said, “It’s been my good fortune to work with excellent writers and singers, and with beautiful echoes of the great harmony groups like Poco, Eagles, and even The Beach Boys, One Flew South is right in that vein of turning good melodies into the harmonic adventures you hope for when you write these kinds of songs.”

-Touring heavily between 2007-2009, One Flew South performed at legendary festivals and theaters throughout the U.S., including Farm Aid’s 23rd Annual benefit concert in Massachusetts and the annual Newport Folk Festival in Rhode Island.
+Touring heavily from 2007-2009, One Flew South performed at legendary festivals and theaters throughout the U.S., including Farm Aid’s 23rd Annual benefit concert in Massachusetts and the Newport Folk Festival in Rhode Island.